lepture/authlib/docs/basic/intro.rst

 Authlib is a monolithic library.
-While being monolithic, it keeps everything synchronized, from spec implementation to framework integrations, from client requests to server providers.
+While being monolithic, it keeps everything synchronized, from spec implementation to framework integrations, from client requests to service providers.

-The benefits are obvious, it won't break things.
+The benefits are obvious; it won't break things.
 When specifications changed, implementation will change too.
 Let the developers of Authlib take the pain, users of Authlib should not suffer from it.